 She is also co-editor of Sustainable land sector development in Northern Australia: Indigenous rights, aspirations and cultural responsibilities, a book published by CRC press, USA.

 Dr Sangha has been working closely with Indigenous communities in northern Australia.
 She has developed an Indigenous ecosystem services specific framework, applying the capability approach and suggesting two-way relationships between land and people.
 She has developed innovative methods to evaluate ecosystem services from local and Indigenous perspectives.

-Dr Sangha has published approximately 60 articles in national and international journals and conference proceedings.
+Dr Sangha has published ~100 articles in various national and international journals and conference proceedings.